 One of the most common questions we hear from Biome customers is, “How long do beeswax wraps actually last?”
-The quick answer: Most beeswax wraps last six months to a year - sometimes lasting even longer if you treat them well.
+Most beeswax wraps and beeswax bags last six months to a year - sometimes lasting even longer if you treat them well.

 Beeswax wraps are designed to be reused over and over as a natural alternative to plastic wrap.
 Their longevity makes them a favourite swap for those aiming for a lower-waste, more sustainable kitchen.